 - Change Leader – Who will be in charge of the tool?
 Designate change leaders who will be responsible both for using the tool and educating others about it.

 - Users – Who will use the tool?
 In the case of the Slack channel, everyone affected by the change would be considered a user.
 Vimeo, on the other hand, may only be used by change leaders who are publishing videos to educate their teams about the change.

 - Cost of Tool – What is the price?
 The cost of the tool will factor into the cost of the overall change and could also affect the decision of whether or not the tool is truly necessary.

 6. Change Management Training Plan Template

 All changes call for some form of training to support change adoption.
-This example is designed to help you prepare all the necessary trainings throughout the transition.
+This example is designed to help you prepare for all the necessary training and support throughout the transition.

 - Change Management Model(s) – Which model(s) is being used for this change?

 - Type of Training – What will the training cover?
 Keep it simple — just the main focus of the training.